Treatment of Pain

 Nausea can be treated with one of the following:

 Neuroendocrine effects, typically reversible hypogonadism, are possible.
 Symptoms may include fatigue, loss of libido, infertility due to low levels of sex hormones, and, in women, amenorrhea.
-Low levels of androgens also lead to osteoporosis.
+Low levels of androgens can also lead to osteoporosis.
 Patients taking long-term opioid therapy require intermittent bone density testing.

 Opioid misuse, diversion, and abuse